zahid397/CovenantGuard/README.md

 2. Set:

 const API_URL = "http://127.0.0.1:8000/api/loans";

-3. Open frontend/index.html in browser
+3. Open frontend/index.html in your browser

+---

 🔮 Future Roadmap

 📄 PDF Covenant Extraction (LLM-assisted parsing)

-🔔 Automated Alerts (email / Slack)
+🔔 Automated Alerts (Email / Slack)

-🧠 Offline Risk Engine (embedded ML / rule engine)
+🧠 Offline Risk Engine (Embedded ML / rule engine)

-🔐 Immutable Audit Logs (hash-based compliance trail)
+🔐 Immutable Audit Logs (Hash-based compliance trail)

+---

 🏁 Hackathon Note

-This prototype focuses on architecture, clarity, and risk prioritization rather than full LLM dependency.
+This prototype focuses on architecture clarity, explainability, and risk prioritization rather than full LLM dependency.

+Some features (e.g. PDF parsing, authentication) were intentionally deferred to keep the system:

+Fast

+Auditable

+Deployable in regulated environments

-The system is designed to work even without external AI APIs, making it reliable, fast, and deployable in regulated environments.
+The system is designed to function even without external AI APIs, reducing operational risk.

 Built with ❤️ for LMA EDGE Hackathon 2026

+---

+🙌 Why This Project

+During hackathons and real-world finance discussions, I noticed that loan covenant monitoring is still heavily manual and spreadsheet-driven.

+As a solo builder, I wanted to explore whether a lightweight system could surface risk signals earlier without relying entirely on black-box AI.

+---

+⚖️ Tradeoffs & Limitations

+Due to hackathon time constraints:

+PDF covenant extraction is planned but not implemented

+No authentication layer is included

+Risk classification is rule-based, not ML-trained

+These are conscious design choices to prioritize:

+Explainability

+Speed

+Auditability

+---

+📌 Status

+Hackathon Prototype
+Focused on problem-solving, clarity, and deployable architecture.